5 Factors That Make a Good Credit Score (And How to Improve Yours)

 5. Read the “fine print.”

 A loan or credit card application is a contract — so read it thoroughly before you sign on the dotted line.
-Watch out for “introductory rates” that seem too good to be true (they’ll usually expire and leave you high and dry).
+Watch out for “introductory rates” that seem too good to be true (they’ll usually expire after the first month or two and leave you high and dry).
 Also pay attention to the length of monthly billing cycles, so you never get caught off-guard with a late or missed payment.

 6. Set a budget and stick to it.